 During this stay, Amelia had her first surgery and was diagnosed on Saturday prior to her discharge with a stage IV germ cell tumor (yolk-sac tumor).
-It had spread to her liver and possibly her lungs, but her CXR was unclear.
-Amelia underwent four rounds of chemo, each round lasting five days, but usually six to seven days total.
+It had spread to her liver and possibly her lungs, but her chest x-ray was unclear.
+Amelia underwent four rounds of chemo, each round lasting approximately five days to seven days total.

 Amelia's family moved to Charlotte from Chicago in August 2019.
 Amelia attended preschool in the fall and kept having what they thought were "stomach bugs."
 Both times they took her to the pediatrician, the issues would resolve within the time limit they suggested.

 One evening in November, Amelia's mother remembers practicing somersaults with both Amelia and her younger sis, Annabelle.
 Amelia had gymnastics at school and had just mastered doing one on her own.
 When Michelle's husband arrived home, Amelia collapsed in pain screaming when she attempted to run to greet him.
 She told her husband to take her to a children's ER because she thought it might be appendicitis, which seemed horrible and scary at the time.
 At the ER, they completed an abdominal ultrasound and located a mass.
 Amelia was admitted to an oncology floor.
 Michelle remembers asking every morning during rounds if this could be something else besides cancer or if this mass could somehow be benign, but she knew by watching the oncologist's facial expressions and body language that it was cancer.